freebayes/freebayes/README.md

 information, and a copy number variant map (BED) to define non-uniform ploidy variation across the samples under analysis.

+freebayes is maintained by Erik Garrison and Pjotr Prins.
+See also [RELEASE-NOTES](./RELEASE-NOTES.md).

 ## Citing freebayes

 A preprint [Haplotype-based variant detection from short-read sequencing](http://arxiv.org/abs/1207.3907) provides an overview of the